ocrmypdf/OCRmyPDF/docs/installation.rst

    docker run hello-world

 OCRmyPDF will use all available CPU cores.
-By default, the VirtualBox machine instance on Windows and OS X has only a single CPU core enabled.
+By default, the VirtualBox machine instance on Windows and macOS has only a single CPU core enabled.
 Use the VirtualBox Manager to determine the name of your Docker engine host, and then follow these optional steps to enable multiple CPUs:

 .. code-block:: bash